DNC schedule: Who is speaking tonight?

 As is tradition, Kamala Harris will wrap up the final day of the convention on Thursday night as she formally accepts the nomination to be the Democratic Party’s 2024 presidential candidate.

-In addition, House Democratic Leader Hakeem Jeffries is also expected to speak, as is former Republican congressman and outspoken Trump opponent Adam Kinzinger.
+Additionally, former Republican congressman and outspoken Trump opponent Adam Kinzinger is expected to speak.

 How to watch